toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_1.md

 ![home_page_1](images/home_page_1.png)

 It is not exciting yet, but we are just getting started.
+In the next section, we will learn how to add more views (or pages) to our website and work with the database.